MarahGamdou/MarahGamdou/Readme.md

 - 🌱 I am interested in data science projects with social or environmental impact!
 - 🤝 I’m looking to help people without a mathematical background understand the mathematics behind data science, as it is crucial to develop their critical thinking in this field.
-- 📫 Feel free to reach out to me to discuss any opportunities!
+- 📫 Feel free to reach out to me (on LinkedIn) to discuss any opportunities!

 ## Technologies & Tools 👩‍💻